Container-Based Workloads on AWS and Other Clouds

 Although Kubernetes and Swarm do provide some basic built-in solutions for exposing these services, you still have to configure AWS’s ELB to support it.
 One common pitfall that we see in this space is developers and engineers configuring up to 100 to 150 ELBs just to support basic container-based workloads due to the limited feature set in ELB.
 ELB is great for VM balancing, but when you dive into containers, the same logic no longer applies.
 The workloads have transformed, and de-coupling applications into services allows for faster product release times while providing a much more stable platform.

 Container-Based Workloads With A10 Lightning ADC

 You could take a container-based application or service, front-end it with A10 Lightning Application Delivery Service (ADS) and have it up and running in less than 10 minutes.
-By default, it includes the ability to scale up and down, along with complex Layer 4-7 switching, security and analytics.
+By default, it includes the ability to scale up and down, along with complex Layer 4 load balancing and Layer 7 load balancing, security and analytics.
 It is a homerun for a DevOps team.
 This allows them to keep the machine moving forward versus stopping for every bump in the road.
 The cost savings of this platform compared to multiple ELBs and point solutions from NGINX and HAProxy is a great benefit.
 When moving forward in container-based technology, you should work with a solution that preserves the best practices of VM-based approaches and allows easy integration and roll out of new application architectures.